-Natural Remedies For Purple Stretch Marks
+Best Natural Remedies For Purple Stretch Marks

-The thing that helped me create a habit of drinking more water was to add a little bit of juice (about 50-100 ml) to my 1-liter water bottle.
+I used to be lazy about my water intake and go with a glass or two of water per day, which is obviously not enough.
+The thing that helped me to create a habit of drinking more water was to add a little bit of juice (about 50-100 ml) to my 1-liter water bottle.
 This way, water actually has a taste and it’s easier for me to keep up my water consumption, without adding a ton of calories (I use plum juice which has only 48 calories per 100 ml).

 Another tip is to invest in a pretty water bottle that can keep you motivated to drink more.
 You can find a good bottle on Amazon for a reasonable price and the good thing is that such a bottle will last you for years.

 After increasing water consumption, I have noticed that the skin all over my body felt healthier and more hydrated.
 My purple stretch marks began to fade more quickly too.